Vatsal09/Garage-Automation/Group10_Demo_2/1_code/README1.txt

 View lot details

 	Click the lot to view details about spots, add spots, delete spots, enable, and disable spots (best seen with the initialized lot with address 220 Marvin Lane)

+View lot status
+	Click the "Check lot status" button to view details about Active Sessions in the parking lot and past sessions.

+Enter Vehicle/Exit Vehicle
+	A vehicle entering and exiting the lot can be simulated via the buttons provided in the lot status view.
+They are both integrated with the License Plate reader such that you can just upload an image to enter the vehicle.

 Map of the occupancy